goodjelly/pset/README.md

 .figures(of generated figures), etc.
 IT is recommended to run the code file X_Y_pset4.py in Colab since it is generated there.
 Use default Python 3 environment.
 Need to install pandas, numpy, matplotlit.

+Figure

+This is what the figure looks like after run code on Colab.